Ronnie Barker: Retirement and re-appearances

 In 1987, before Clarence aired and after rejecting Hall's offer of the part of Falstaff in a Royal National Theatre production of Henry IV, Part 1 & 2, Barker retired from show business, aged 58, "at the height of his fame", citing a decline in his own writing quality, lack of ambition and ideas, and a desire to go out on top so as not to damage his legacy, as well as concerns about the state of his heart.
 He had decided to retire in 1985 but his decision was kept secret for two years, Corbett being the only one knowing about it.
 He made his decision public on an appearance on the chat show Wogan.

-Retired, Barker opened and ran an antiques shop called The Emporium in Chipping Norton in Oxfordshire and resisted all calls to come out of retirement from then onwards.
+Once retired from acting, Barker opened and ran an antiques shop called The Emporium in Chipping Norton, Oxfordshire, and resisted all calls to come out of retirement from then onwards.
 He joked: "I lose money every week, but it's a hobby.
 It's cheaper than skiing and safer at my age."
 Because of its unprofitability, the shop was sold after ten years.
-He wrote his autobiography, Dancing in the Moonlight: My Early Years on Stage in 1993 and released All I Ever Wrote, his complete scripts, in 1999.
-He wrote the play Mum for his daughter Charlotte Barker in 1998, which was performed at The King's Head Theatre, but garnered a negative response, with Barker stating it got "the worst notices of any play in the history of the theatre."
+He wrote his autobiography, Dancing in the Moonlight: My Early Years on Stage, in 1993 and released All I Ever Wrote, his complete scripts, in 1999.
+He wrote the play Mum (initially as "Richard Mervyn", but as the play was opening, consenting to use his own name) for his daughter Charlotte in 1998.
+The play was performed at The King's Head Theatre, but garnered a negative response, with Barker stating it got "the worst notices of any play in the history of the theatre."